thegoodbagel/Custom-Card-Game/README.md

 - **AI Integration (Future Goal)**
   The hope is to eventually incorporate AI that can generate the structured mode of any card game given textual rule sets, utilizing mostly classification and possibly generation techniques.

+- **Multiplayer Interaction**
+  Players will be able to call, chat, and spam emojis while playing.

 - **Custom Card Game Packages**
   Players will be able to create and release their own card game packages online (for structured mode), enabling gameplay with friends and others.